Leolty/repobench/README.md

 conda activate repobench
 ```

-> **Note**: The repository includes all the compressed data of RepoBench, which is about ~1.8GB.
-Please make sure you have enough space on your disk before cloning the repository.

 Clone the repository and install the requirements:

+> **Note**: If you just want to use the dataset, you can skip the installation of the requirements.

 ```bash
 git clone https://github.com/Leolty/repobench.git
 cd repobench
 pip install -r requirements.txt
 ```

-> **Note**: If you just want to use the dataset, you can skip the installation of the requirements.

 ## Settings